 The Charities Regulatory Authority "CRA" also appointed a separate firm of independent accountants to commence a statutory investigation into the affairs of charity.
-The Board provided significant historic data to those accountants appointed by the regulator.
-In April 2021 the investigation had reached the point whereby the independent accountants had arranged to interview a number of relevant parties, as part of their statutory investigation.
+The Board provided significant historic data to the regulator.
+By April 2021 the investigation had reached the point whereby the independent accountants had arranged to interview a number of relevant parties as part of their statutory investigation.